'Staffing turbulence' at improving Oxford school sees 31 staff members leave

-TIDES are turning at a struggling Oxford school after a staff overhaul and a 'raft' of changes.
+MORALE is rising at a previously struggling Oxford school after a restructure and overhaul of staffing.

 John Henry Newman Academy in Littlemore has battled back after being rated 'requires improvement' in June - Ofsted's second-lowest standard.